samuelgoto/email-otp/README.md

 });
 ```

+When a browser receives a `navigator.credentials.store` call, it sees if there is any matching `navigator.credentials.get` and prompts the user for a permission to intermediate the email verification.

 One of the key benefits about this baseline is that it is imposes no changes in user behavior, fitting complementary with the existing norms for email verification.
-By that we mean that it is strictly additive: it degrades gracefully to the current norm when it isn't available / fails (e.g. the email header is invisible) but offers an uplift in conversion rates when it succeeds (e.g. automates part of the flow that is done manually).
+By that we mean that it is strictly additive: it degrades gracefully to the current norm (e.g. the email header is invisible so it is never seem) when it isn't available / fails (e.g. when either the browser or the email service doesn't support that affordance) but offers an uplift in conversion rates when it succeeds (e.g. automates part of the flow that is done manually).

 # An Extension